Embroidery for Beginners - Stitching Made Simple

 Q1.
 What is the history of embroidery?

-Embroidery has a rich history dating back centuries, originating in ancient civilizations and evolving across regions and time periods, contributing unique styles and stitches to the craft.
+Embroidery has a rich history dating back centuries, originating in ancient civilizations and evolving across regions and periods, contributing unique styles and stitches to the craft.

 Q2.
 Why has embroidery become popular in contemporary times?